apertureless/vue-chartjs/website/src/guide/index.md

 - `chart:updated` - if the update handler performs an update instead of a re-render
 - `labels:updated` - if new labels were set

-## chartjs-plugin-annotation

-When using [chartjs-plugin-annotation](https://www.chartjs.org/chartjs-plugin-annotation/latest/) and **Vue 2** simultaneously, you will not be able to place multiple reactive charts on one page.

 ## Examples

 ### Chart with props